Stranded in Sri Lanka for 2 months, over 2400 Indians waiting for update on evacuation flight

-Stranded for over two months in a foreign land, over 2,400 Indians in Sri Lanka are still making rounds to the high commission in Colombo with no announcement yet about their possible evacuation from the island nation.
-Adding to their woes are dwindling finances, homesickness and uncertainty about when they will be back home with their families.
+Stranded for over two months in a foreign land, over 2,400 Indians in Sri Lanka are still making rounds of the high commission in Colombo with no announcement yet about their possible evacuation from the island nation.
+Adding to their woes are dwindling finances, homesickness, and uncertainty about when they will be back home with their families.

 The government launched the 'Vande Bharat Mission' on May 7 to bring back home Indians stranded in various countries due to coronavirus-related travel restrictions.
 Sri Lanka is not among the countries for which evacuation flights have been announced so far.
 According to the Sri Lanka Tourism and Development Authority, over 2,400 Indians are stranded in the country due to the lockdown and travel restrictions imposed in view of the global pandemic.